 The per capita income in South Palm Beach in 2018 was $47,100, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $188,400 for a family of four.
 However, South Palm Beach contains both very wealthy and poor people as well.

 The people who call South Palm Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Palm Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in South Palm Beach include Italian, Polish, German, Russian, and Irish.
+Important ancestries of people in South Palm Beach include Italian, Polish, German, English, and Irish.